PrestaShop/prestashop.github.io/news/_posts/2020-10-14-contributor-interview-pululu-kinanga-andre.md

  - contribution
 ---

-An open source community is more than just PR made by faceless strangers.
+An open source community is more than just pull requests made by faceless strangers.
 In order to better understand the people who contribute time and skills to the PrestaShop project, we're writing a series of interviews with contributors of all ranges.
 This week, meet [Pululu Kinanga André](https://github.com/PululuK), one of our great developers on GitHub!

 <img style="border: 1px solid #CCC; float: left; margin: 0 1em 1em 0;" width="240" height="240" src="/assets/images/2020/10/Pululu-Kinanga-Andre.png">